 If left untreated, your skin will assume a white and ashy appearance; also, if you do experience itchy skin, it would be best not to scratch.
 Use cold compresses or hydrocortisone creams to immediately counter the effects of dehydration.

 It can be treated by simply reducing the number of hot showers you take (hot water will also deprive your skin of its moisture), and by avoiding harsh soaps.
-Also, you should apply moisturizer in order to hydrate your skin.
+You should also apply moisturizer in order to hydrate your skin.
 However, eczema can be tricky, so always seek advice or treatment from a licensed dermatologist, if you want to effectively combat this skin condition.

 Loss of elasticity